texfaq/texfaq.github.io/FAQ-slashbox.md

 date: 2014-06-10
 ---

-# Diagonal separation in corner cells of tables

 You want to label both the top or bottom row and the left- or rightmost column, somewhere at the corner of the table where the row and column meet.
 A simple way to achieve the result is to construct